ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/_index.md

 who_is_this_for: Unreal developers interested in using hardware ray tracing with Lumen on Arm devices.

 learning_objectives:
-    - What is Lumen
+    - What is Lumen.
-    - What is global illumination
+    - What is global illumination.
     - Instructions on how to enable hardware ray tracing on Lumen for Arm devices.

 prerequisites: